If the U.S. economy resembled any object, it’d likely be a broken traffic light.

 Given that the coronavirus is the root of these problems, it might not come as a surprise that you should watch case counts across the U.S. and world, as well as hospitalization rates.

-The contagion has spread to more than 5.5 million people around the globe as of May 25, with 1.7 million of those cases in the U.S, according to a tracker from Johns Hopkins University.
-Hospitalization rates, meanwhile, were flattening in the first few weeks of May, but were on the rise for more at-risk groups, such as individuals older than 65, according to data from the Centers for Disease Control.
+The contagion has spread to more than 19.1 million people around the globe as of August 7 with nearly a quarter of those cases in the U.S., according to a tracker from Johns Hopkins University.
+Hospitalization rates, meanwhile, rose in the first few weeks of July, but have since started falling again, though they’re still elevated for more at-risk groups, such as individuals older than age 65, according to data from the Centers for Disease Control.

 7. Other factors to watch: Inflation slows, housing starts plummet and manufacturing weakens